Graham Cregeen

-Graham Cregeen is a Manx politician who served as Member of the House of Keys for Arbory, Castletown & Malew in the Isle of Man until 2021.
+Graham Derek Cregeen was a Manx politician who served as Member of the House of Keys for Arbory, Castletown & Malew in the Isle of Man until 2021.
 He was Minister for Justice and Home Affairs from 2020 to 2021.

+Early life

+Cregeen grew up in Port St Mary.

 Political career

 In 2006 he was elected MHK for the former Malew and Santon constituency, and was re-elected for that constituency in 2011.

 From 2006 to 2016 he was a political member of a variety of government departments in turn, and for a few weeks in 2012 he was Minister for Community, Culture and Leisure (a position that was abolished in 2014).

 In 2016 he was elected MHK for the new Arbory, Castletown & Malew constituency, and appointed Minister for Education and Children.
 In 2017 the department was renamed as the Department of Education, Sport and Culture.

 In 2020 he was appointed Minister for Justice and Home Affairs.

+Personal life

+Cregeen lives in Ballasalla.
+He has two sons including Andrew Cregeen famous Manx basket baller.
+Graham can be seen walking his grandson Ted on Thursday nights and sometimes on a weekend.